Operations Ginny I and II: Ginny II

 For Ginny II, the mission objective and planning remain unchanged from the previous mission.
 Four OSS members who previously took part in Ginny I were replaced by others (see above) for Ginny II and T/5 Joseph Noia was placed in the security party instead.
 First Lt.
 Russo still commanded the shore party and First Lt.
 Paul J. Traficante for the security party.
 A contingency plan was developed i.e. if the team were unable to complete the mission in time, they would return to the shore to be picked up by PT boats.
 If the PT boats were gone, the team would find a safehouse, hide out there and wait for the PT boats to pick them up the next night.

 On March 22, the OSS Operational Group (OG) team boarded the two U.S. Navy PT boats and the boats left Bastia harbor at 1800 hrs.
-The boats arrived at the disembarkation point in 2245 hrs, 300 yards southwest of the pinpoint, and the OSS team departed northward in three rubber boats at 2255 hrs (2245 hrs according to the one of the PT's boat report) to west of Stazione di Framura and landed what they believe was the exact spot.
+The boats arrived at the disembarkation point in 2245 hrs, 300 yards southwest of the pinpoint, and the OSS team departed northward in three rubber boats at 2255 hrs (2245 hrs according to the PT's boat report) to west of Stazione di Framura and landed what they believe was the exact spot.
 Like Ginny I, the OSS members were properly dressed in U.S. Army uniforms and had no civilian clothes on them.
 Calcura, Tremonte, and Farrell wore paratrooper boots with the others wearing regulation G.I. shoes with canvas leggings.
 They also wore knit stocking caps and had their jackets inside-out.
 They wore no distinctive markings that indicated the branch of OSS so the only insignia the OSS men had were U.S. Army ranks patched on either their sleeves of shirts or their field jackets.
 The men all were armed with Colt.45 automatic pistols and Fairbairn–Sykes fighting knives with six of the team carrying 9-mm Marlin submachine guns.

 At approximately 2345 hrs, a convoy of German torpedo boats was sighted returning from a mine-laying mission.
 One U.S. PT boat took diversionary action and got into a firefight, while the other idled along the coast on one engine and tried to keep in contact with the shore party.
 The radiomen on the U.S. boats kept trying to reach the shore party, but all was silent.
 At 0200 hrs, the two U.S. PT boats rendezvoused five miles out to sea because their radar indicated numerous targets along the shore, and they had to lie quietly until 0300 hrs.
 At that time, the U.S. boats moved in close to the rocky cliffs in an attempt to raise the mission party on the radio.
 One U.S. PT boat reported its main steering mechanism had malfunctioned, and it was 0400 hrs before it was repaired.
 No transmissions were heard from the mission party, and the two U.S. boats returned to base.